playgen/unity-utilities/Assets/Localization/ReadMe.md

   string SetOptions(List<string> options)
 ```

+### Font Localization Character Check
+The 'Font Localization Character Check' option under 'PlayGen Tools' will check which characters currently being used in Localization are missing in any of the fonts in the Unity project.

+#### Issues
+- This also loads and checks the default Arial font and the font(s) being used by the Unity Editor on that platform.
+- Checking only works when a font isn't set to be dynamic, as dynamic fonts fall back to using the default font when a character isn't available and thus pass every test.
+A warning is shown when this check is run and a font is still set as dynamic.

 ### Code calls
 In order to set text programmatically, the following methods can be used:
 ``` c#